avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 # Phony Targets

 Make's job is to bring targets up-to-date.
 Until now, we've assumed that targets represent files, which are brought up-to-date by creating them or updating them.
 In fact, however, targets need not represent files.
 They can represent labels for arbitrary commands or actions you want make to execute.
-These non-file targets are known as _phony_ targets.
+Such targets are known as _phony_ targets.

 `make` implements phony targets in a rather simple manner.
 After a rule is processed, `make` has no postcondition check to verify that the target "file" was in fact built.
 Instead, it operates under the assumption that if a target's dependencies (if any) are satisfied and its commands (if any) are successfully run, the target is up-to-date.
 Phony targets have two canonical use cases: